 If you used jewelry-making as a way to bring in income, how are you selling yourself and your jewelry?

-I have a web site that acts more as a "gallery" www.quintessential-designs.com but they can click on a design that leads to Etsy where they can purchase the item.
+I used to have a web site that acted more as a "gallery" but they could click on a design that lead to Etsy where they could purchase the item.
 I personally believe the site is flooded and is difficult to stand out but at .20 cents an item to list, who cares, it's extremely inexpensive.
 I also have full color glossy business cards and our BandB business card also has my jewelry site listed.
 I felt it was worth the money to have it all professionally photographed and the site done professionally also.
 This is the first contest I have entered.
 Because of my BandB I can't go out to sell much but have locals shop and all the guests usually spend more on jewelry than what their room costs.
 I always wear my jewelry, no matter what I'm doing including gardening and taking out the garbage!
 I always tell my customers that first thing in the morning I have my coffee and pick out a necklace I feel like wearing, AND THEN figure out what to wear!
 Most people do it the other way around.
 I tell them it's hard to find GREAT pieces of jewelry you love, but easy to find clothes to match!
 On the back of each price tag I write what the stones are in the design.
 Most people are very interested.
 I have video cameras in my shop so they can browse without me looking over their shoulder but I do pop in and out with a new piece I "just made" that is sooooo exciting!
 When a customer seems a bit shy, I'll just say something like "oh, I just made this design the other day and pictured it with that type of top in that color, can I just see if it's what I thought it would look like?"
 They never say no!
 I put the necklace on the lady and clap my hands, proclaiming it perfect and proceed to take it off her.
 They ALWAYS say, "Can I see it?"
 I apologize, say sure and hand them a mirror.
 95% of the time they will buy the piece or ask me my opinion on what else would go good.
 I also tell them if they have an outfit at home and can't find a piece they can take a photo, e-mail me the photo, and I will create several design special for them.
 All women love the "custom" idea.
 I also only make one of each design and if I make 2, one is for me!

 Do you participate in any charity fundraisers?